joelbarton-io/JS225/studyGuide/higher_order_functions.md

 arr.map(object.normal, object); // [1, 4, 9]
 ```

-- Notes:
-  - the behavior of the arrow function's static scoping (eg. what `this` is) is fairly diverse across various environments
+### Commentary on arrow syntax w/ HOFs:

 - don't use the arrow syntax when defining methods on objects
 - pay close attention to the enclosing lexical scope of arrow functions